 One of my gardening clients spent £300 on professional mole removal, yet the company failed to trap a single mole.
 Frustrated, I started researching a humane, affordable, and natural way to deter moles without harming them.

-After two weeks of testing and refining, I developed the Mole-Mill—a wind-powered deterrent that uses vibrations and sound to make mole tunnels uninhabitable.
+After two weeks of testing and refining, I developed the Mole Windmill—a wind-powered deterrent that uses vibrations and sound to make mole tunnels uninhabitable.

-For more about my Gardening work, check out the About page here.
+For more about my Gardening work, check out the About page here, or learn how I set up my gardening business here.

 Why Mole-Mills Work

-Unlike chemical repellents or mole traps, Mole-Mills work with nature, using wind energy to generate constant underground disturbances.
+Unlike chemical repellents or mole traps, Mole Windmill work with nature, using wind energy to generate constant underground disturbances.
 The design:

 • Amplifies sound and vibration, making tunnels feel unsafe